Debug

 value void

-, which is implicitly returned when a function doesn’t have return value defined
+, which is implicitly returned when a function doesn’t have a return value defined

 Usage examples: